Tangerine-Community/Tangerine/README.md

 ./develop.sh
 ```

 Now open http://localhost/ in your web browser.
+To debug the node.js server, install [NiM](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj), open it through your devtools and connect to port 9229.

 ### Develop for Client
 Prereqs include node 8+ and `npm install -g @angular/cli`.